rwoll/CS051Proposal/README.md

 into the students general coding practice, as well as a decrease in overhead and increase in quality for the grading and code distribution processes.

+## Personal Motivation

+In our internships this summer, we independently learned the valuable incremental version-controlled code-production pattern employed by software companies who wish to produce code with low technical debt.
+We wish we had learned Git in school to help lower the steep learning curve that we found at our internships -- we were expected to be competent.
+With the hope to minimize this speedbump for future students, and to help them to have more success in their computer science education we want to introduce this invaluable and ubiquitous tool into the CS051 lab infrastructure.

 ## Overview: Why Consider GitHub in CS051?

-In our internships this summer, we independently learned the valuable incremental version-controlled code-production pattern employed by software companies who wish to produce code with low technical debt.
-Looking back to our academic coding experiences we noted that our coding techniques and those of our peers were more scatterbrained than methodical and incremental.
-Using a version control tool in complicated classes like CS052 or CS105 would promote a more sustainable production experience, as it would allow an easy revert of a poorly thought-out attempt to solve a problem.
-From a more personal standpoint, having learned git and its best-practices in school would have lowered some of the steep learning curve that we found at our internships.

 GitHub has become an industry-leader in cloud hosting code repositories and it has propelled the popularity of Git as one of the most commonly used